Part of the recent exhibition A Department of Makers: University of New Hampshire Studio Faculty

-is a new body of work exploring the communication of experiences and emotions through the framework of maps.
+, this work explores the communication of experiences and emotions through the framework of maps.
 Using my own experiences as a starting point, each sculpture will communicate a story and express how that story felt, whether painful, difficult, positive, or joyous.
 The viewer will not be able to pinpoint the location of each map as far as its setting in a particular country or city, but rather will be encouraged to connect and empathize with the emotions experienced during each journey.

 Maps as communicators of experience exist across a multitude of cultures and activities.
 Hikers on the Appalachian Trail, for example, will often leave simple drawings for one another in logbooks throughout the hike.
 These drawings can explain experiences ranging from a lean-to that leaks rain, to a particularly rocky path, to a vista that should not be missed.
 While each one of these ideas could be written as easily as drawn, there is a profound feeling communicated in a stick figure drawing of a person sleeping under a simple shelter with rain drops falling down and tears running down his face, or the simple line-drawing of a sun over a cliff, implying words could not do justice to express the impact of that experience.